 The power of developing a positive mindset will benefit children for a lifetime.
 Using daily affirmations for kids is one way to introduce them to positive thinking.
-Positive daily affirmations help children “talk back” to negativity and become aware of how thoughts influence how they feel.
+Positive affirmations help children “talk back” to negativity and become aware of how thoughts influence how they feel.

 Why Use Positive Affirmations for Kids